-Where a pupil has ten consecutive school days of unexplained absence and all reasonable steps have been taken by the school to establish their whereabouts without success, the school will make an immediate referral to Warwickshire County Council's Children Missing Education Team on 01926 736323 or via email to cme@warwickshire.gov.uk.
+Where a pupil has ten consecutive school days of unexplained absence and all reasonable steps\ have been taken by the school to establish their whereabouts without success, the school will make an immediate referral to Warwickshire County Council's Children by completing and submitting a Children Missing Education Referral Form, (accessible via www.warwickshire.gov.uk/childrenmissingeducation) and by emailing the completed form to cme@warwickshire.gov.uk.

-Reasonable steps include:
+\Reasonable steps include:

 - Telephone calls to all known contacts.
-Parents are asked to provide a minimum of two emergency contacts in the event of children not arriving at school without prior notification and also for other emergency purposes. - Letters home (including recorded delivery) - Contact with other schools where siblings may be registered - Possible home visits where safe to do so - Enquiries to friends, neighbours etc. through school contacts - Enquiries with any other service known to be involved with the pupil/family - Consideration of information about children in social media.
+Parents are asked to provide a minimum of two emergency contacts in the event of children not arriving at school without prior notification and also for other emergency purposes; - Letters home (including recorded delivery); - Contact with other schools where siblings may be registered; - Possible home visits where safe to do so; - Enquiries to friends, neighbours etc. through school contacts; - Enquiries with any other service known to be involved with the pupil/family; - Consideration of information about children in social media.